qdrant/landing_page/qdrant-landing/content/documentation/tutorials/contract-management-stackit-aleph-alpha.md

 Our collection is filled with data, and we can start searching over it.
 In a real-world scenario, the ingestion process should be automated and triggered by the new documents uploaded to the system.
 Since we already use Qdrant Hybrid Cloud running on Kubernetes, we can easily deploy the ingestion pipeline as a job to the same environment.
-On Stackit, you probably use the [STACKIT Kubernetes Engine (SKE)](https://www.stackit.de/en/product/kubernetes/) and launch it in a container.
+On STACKIT, you probably use the [STACKIT Kubernetes Engine (SKE)](https://www.stackit.de/en/product/kubernetes/) and launch it in a container.
 The [Compute Engine](https://www.stackit.de/en/product/stackit-compute-engine/) is also an option, but everything depends on the specifics of your organization.